jhn1291/Dockerized-Todo/README.md

   -- You'll need to add your own Datomic credentials.
 Inside `db/.credentials`, add your username and passkey for datomic.
 Also, you'll need to add your license key inside `db/config/dev-transactor.properties`.

 With those steps completed, call `docker-compose up` from the root project directory.
-This will start downloading datomic based on your credentials, start the transactor, and start the clojure Todo application.
+This will build the two docker images, downloading datomic based on your credentials, start the transactor, and start the clojure Todo application.